Blazar Markarian 421

 Finder Chart

 The blazar Markarjan 421 is located in the constellation Ursa Maior, between the bear's hind legs.
 Finding its position is very easy, as it is nearby th 6 mag bright star 51 UMa, which forms with other four stars of about 7 magnitudes an eye-catching asterism.
-In the months from November through July this circum stellar constellation is highest in the night sky and therefore best visible.
+In the months from November to July this circum stellar constellation is highest in the night sky and therefore best visible.

 Finder Chart Blazar Markarian 421